-ANIMAL AFFAIRS|ART EVENTS|BENEFITS & FUNDRAISERS|BICYCLING EVENTS|BUSINESS EVENTS|CHILDRENS’/TEENS ACTIVITIES|CLASSES|COMMUNITY FESTIVALS|CULTURAL FESTIVALS|FARMERS’ MARKETS|FOOD & DRINK FESTIVALS & EVENTS|FORUMS/LECTURES/WORKSHOPS| GARDEN & HOME EVENTS|
+ANIMAL AFFAIRS|ART EVENTS|BENEFITS & FUNDRAISERS|BICYCLING EVENTS|BUSINESS EVENTS|CHILDREN & TEENS|CLASSES|COMMUNITY FESTIVALS|CULTURAL FESTIVALS|FARMERS’ MARKETS|FOOD & DRINK FESTIVALS & EVENTS|FORUMS/LECTURES/WORKSHOPS| GARDEN & HOME EVENTS|

 For information about volunteering for other animal-related nonprofits, see listings under Volunteer Opportunities.

 Explore a lush tropical rain forest brimming with butterflies, then settle in for a visit with Rosie, the center’s “famous” (and friendly) tarantula.
 All visits require reservations until further notice.
 6252 W. 104th Ave., Westminster.
 303-469-5441.
 See a list of events for all ages at butterflies.org.